 ECED& 105 and instructor permission.
-Prior to registering for this course, students must pass a Washington State Department of Children, Youth, and Families background check, provide results of a Tuberculin skin test, copy of immunization records, proof of Covid-19 vaccination or an approved religious or medical exemption, and obtain Washington Education Association liability insurance, if applicable.
+Prior to registering for this course, students must pass a Washington State Department of Children, Youth, and Families background check, provide results of a Tuberculin skin test, copy of immunization records, and obtain Washington Education Association liability insurance, if applicable.

-ECED& 132: Infants/Toddlers Care
+ECED& 132 : Infants/Toddlers Care